loriculberson/bootcamp-class-notes/project-1/day01.md

   1. How will your group handle disagreements?
   2. When will you work?
-  3. How will you ensure everyone feels like they are included?
+  3. How will you ensure everyone feels included in the development process?

 ### B. Brainstorm app ideas

-  1. Come up with a minimum of 3 ideas to present to your instructor and advisor.
-Don't make it too complex of a project.
+  1. Come up with a minimum of 3 ideas to present to your instructional team.
+Keep it simple.
-  2. Look for and test APIs before you invest energy in using it.
+  2. Look for and test APIs.
+Make sure they do not require a credit card.
   3. Present ideas to instructional team and get approval.

 ### C. Create GitHub work space (We will walk through this in class)

   1. Create an organization
-  2. Add your advisor and me as collaborators to the repo: Pat (patrickcorcoran10), Lori (loriculberson), Jen (jdoyle5254) or Theo (Tward9)
+  2. Add instructional team as collaborators to the repo: Chris (), Lori (loriculberson), Jen (jdoyle5254)
   3. Create repo in the org
     a.
 Add your teammates to the repo as collaborators
   4. Create a Project board at the organization level

       a.
 Click the Projects tab
       b.
 Click **New Project** button
       c.
 Select Board and add a Project name

-  3.
-  4. Create project board with labels (To Do, In Progress, Done)
+  5. Create project board with labels (To Do, In Progress, Done)
-  5. Add group members as owners
+  6. Add group members as owners
-  6. Lock down branch to require 1 reviewer for PR approval (branch protection)
+  7. Lock down branch to require 1 reviewer for PR approval (branch protection)
-  7. In the Readme.md, add:
+  8. In the Readme.md, add:
     - brief description and purpose of app
     - team member names